lokapal-xyz/education/content/security.md

 ## Disclaimer

-The HowToDAO repository is an educational resource designed to help users understand decentralized governance structures and smart contract implementations.
-The code in this repository is not production-ready and should not be used in live deployments without a professional security audit.
+The HowToDAO website is an educational resource designed to help users understand decentralized governance structures and smart contract implementations.
+The code hosted or linked in this website is not production-ready and should not be used in live deployments without a professional security audit.

-## Reporting Security Issues
+## Security Issues

-Since this repository is for educational purposes only, security vulnerabilities in example code should not be reported as GitHub issues.
-If you identify a security risk in real-world DAO implementations inspired by this repository, please follow the responsible disclosure process of the respective project.
+Since this website is for educational purposes only, security vulnerabilities in example code should not be reported on GitHub discussions.
+If you identify a security risk in real-world DAO implementations inspired by this website, please follow the responsible disclosure process of the respective project.

 ## Best Practices for Security

-If you plan to adapt any code from this repository for production, consider the following:
+If you plan to adapt any code from this website for production, consider the following:

 - Conduct a comprehensive security audit before deployment.
 - Use formal verification and fuzz testing where applicable.